MileHacker Logo

 • Booking: Reserve accommodations and tours well in advance, especially for larger groups, to acquire availability and preferred options.

-• Transportation: Private transfers or securing a large van or SUV can represent a cost-effective and convenient solution for groups, extending flexibility and comfort.
+• Transportation: Private transfers or securing a large van or SUV can stand for a cost-effective and convenient solution for groups, extending flexibility and comfort.

-• Dining: Make reservations for larger groups at popular restaurants, especially during peak dining hours.
+• Dining: Make reservations for larger groups at popular restaurants, specifically during peak dining hours.

 • Coordinate schedules for a smoother group experience.